eduardocpacheco99/programming-guide-for-the-capm-r-package/en/estimating.md

 Prop.immigrant.sterilized.ly.yes 1.974   132.061
 ```

 The previous output is very useful but might not be enough.
-Let's make a copy (`sample1`) of a transformed subset of `survey.data`, to estimate the total number of sterilized animals (instead of the proportion) and to get estimates conditioned on sex.
+Let's make a copy (`sample1`) of a subset of `survey.data`, to estimate the total number of sterilized animals (instead of the proportion) and to get estimates conditioned on sex.

 ```r